No seizures, no side effects

 - Advanced and unique diagnostic tools: We are one of a handful of centers offering non-invasive monitoring techniques that combine complex mathematical equations with MRI images and EEG data to create 3-D images of electrical activity in the brain.

-- We also offer therapies and clinical trials that are not available at many other centers.
+- We offer therapies and clinical trials that are not available at many other centers.

 - Convenient clinic locations: We offer a number of off-site locations in the suburbs and Northwest Indiana.